Melanie Keen – Director, Wellcome Collection, London, UK

-For the ninth conversation in The Future of Cultural Centers dialogue series, we will be speaking with Melanie Keen, Director at Wellcome Collection in London.
+For this conversation in our The Future of Cultural Centers dialogue series, we spoke with Melanie Keen, Director at Wellcome Collection in London.
 The Wellcome Collection is a free museum and library based in London, UK, that aims to challenge how we all think and feel about health.
 Through exhibitions, collections, live programming, digital, broadcast and publishing, The Wellcome Collection creates opportunities for people to think deeply about the connections between science, medicine, life and art.
 The venue offers contemporary and historic exhibitions and collections, the Wellcome Library, an events space (The Studio), a research area (The Hub), a café, a reading room, a bookshop and conference facilities.
 The Wellcome Collection is part of the Wellcome Trust, which was established under Sir Henry Wellcome’s will in 1936.
 The space bridges the gap between a museum, a world-class Library, a meeting place and a research place where academics, artists and other creative minds to collaborate on interdisciplinary projects exploring medicine, health and well-being.

 Hosted by AIANY/DVDL, Sponsored by Microsol Resources